 It’s Never Too Late is a Philadelphia-based grassroots initiative that is dedicated to helping adult non-readers achieve the basic skills needed to cope with the text in their everyday lives.

-Our initiative is now being sponsored by the Friends of the Kingsessing Library and is called Adults CAN Learn to READ.
+Our initiative has been sponsored by the Friends of the Kingsessing Library and is called Adults CAN Learn to READ.

 Some programs offer one-on-one tutors to address the needs of adult non-readers.
 This can be costly, but even if the tutor is a volunteer, it is difficult to find and assign an instructor to every student, especially in areas with a large population of non-readers.
 In addition, tutors and teachers may be very dedicated and well-intentioned, but often lack appropriate training to effectively teach beginning readers.

-Over the years we have developed a curriculum and class structure to teach adult beginning readers, with the goal of preparing them to successfully join existing ABE classes.
+Over the years we have developed a curriculum and class structure to teach these students, with the goal of preparing them to successfully join existing ABE classes.
 About 10 years ago, my son Harry Fishburn made a 4-part video that features poignant testimony of our students.
 You can see it on Youtube (links on the right).

 Several years ago, we added the app Ultimate Phonics that students can use to practice their decoding skills anywhere on a mobile device.
 It fits very well with our basic curriculum, which has always centered on ABeCeDarian by Dr. Michael Bend, and the first 50 lessons are free.